 1. The Infection May Spread

 Untreated tooth cavity can cause severe pain and distress to an expecting mother.
-Constant pain and discomfort may cause stress and such condition may cause adverse effects on your baby too.
+Constant pain and discomfort may cause stress, and such a condition may cause adverse effects on your baby, too.

-Best Strategies to do Root Canal when Pregnant
+Best Strategies to do Root Canal During Pregnancy

 Your dentist may recommend the following options to you or suggest some of the following strategies for the root canal treatment during pregnancy: